 Build trust with the professional caregiver, without taking over their job.
 Building trust with caregivers is important.
 Communicating with caregivers helps to build trust and shows your appreciation.
 It is normal to want to make adjustments or suggestions as time goes on.
 But, use caution.
 Avoid taking over the role of supervisor.

 Respect the caregiver’s professional and personal boundaries.
-Don’t put the professional caregiver in the awkward position of having to say no. It is tempting to ask for personal information or favors.
+Don’t put the professional caregiver in the awkward position of having to say no. It is tempting to ask for personal information or favours.
 Respect the same boundaries you would in an office environment.

 Caregivers can make mistakes.
 We all make mistakes.
 Should you correct a caregiver if you see a mistake?
 Yes.
 Gently and with respect.
 If it is something more serious, defer to the agency to handle the situation.
 A good relationship with a trusted caregiver is worth protecting.
 Always keep that in mind.